CreativeMayhemLtd/.github/profile/README.md

 **The Closet-to-Craigslist Pipeline.** Sortalizer is a "storage-locker-arbitrage" tool built as a privacy-first, coin-operated AI pipeline.
 It identifies items, finds sold listings, and writes SEO-optimized descriptions in seconds using five distinct AIs and live market data.
 It is a neural upgrade designed to collapse the research phase so you can stop researching and start selling.

-To turn your research directly into revenue, Sortalizer exports results in a multitude of formats, including **XLS, CSV, JSON, PDF, and HTML**.
-It also provides specialized platform-ready imports for marketplaces such as **eBay, Poshmark, and Etsy**.
+Turn your doom piles into cash, Sortalizer exports results in many formats including specific online-markets and **XLS, CSV, JSON, PDF, and HTML**, giving you control over your inventory from a photo.

 ---